MicrosoftDocs/azure-docs/articles/virtual-machines/virtual-machines-linux-classic-freebsd-create-upload-vhd.md

 	![Storage account detail](./media/virtual-machines-linux-classic-freebsd-create-upload-vhd/storageaccount_container.png)

 8. In the **Name** field, type a name for your container.
-Then select what type of access policy you want in the **Access** drop-down menu.
+Then, in the **Access** drop-down menu, select what type of access policy you want.

 	![Container name](./media/virtual-machines-linux-classic-freebsd-create-upload-vhd/storageaccount_containervalues.png)